bondxue/FRE-7871-News-Analytics-and-Machine-Learning/midterm_prepare.md

 Mathematically, it’s expressed as the true positive rate of a condition sample divided by the sum of the false positive rate of the population and the true positive rate of a condition.
 Say you had a 60% chance of actually having the flu after a flu test, but out of people who had the flu, the test will be false 50% of the time, and the overall population only has a 5% chance of having the flu.
 Would you actually have a 60% chance of having the flu after having a positive test?

 Bayes’ Theorem says no. It says that you have a (.6 * 0.05) (True Positive Rate of a Condition Sample) / (.6\*0.05)(True Positive Rate of a Condition Sample) + (.5\*0.95) (False Positive Rate of a Population)  = 0.0594 or 5.94% chance of getting a flu.

+### Why is “Naive” Bayes naive?

+Despite its practical applications, especially in text mining, Naive Bayes is considered “Naive” because it makes an assumption that is virtually impossible to see in real-life data: the conditional probability is calculated as the pure product of the individual probabilities of components.
+This implies the absolute independence of features — a condition probably never met in real life.

+### Explain the difference between L1 and L2 regularization.

+L2 regularization tends to spread error among all the terms, while L1 is more binary/sparse, with many variables either being assigned a 1 or 0 in weighting.
+L1 corresponds to setting a Laplacean prior on the terms, while L2 corresponds to a Gaussian prior.

+### What’s the difference between a generative and discriminative model?

+A generative model will learn categories of data while a discriminative model will simply learn the distinction between different categories of data.
+Discriminative models will generally outperform generative models on classification tasks.

+### What cross-validation technique would you use on a time series dataset?

+Instead of using standard k-folds cross-validation, you have to pay attention to the fact that a time series is not randomly distributed data — it is inherently ordered by chronological order.
+If a pattern emerges in later time periods for example, your model may still pick up on it even if that effect doesn’t hold in earlier years!

+You’ll want to do something like forward chaining where you’ll be able to model on past data then look at forward-facing data.

++ fold 1 : training [1], test [2]
++ fold 2 : training [1 2], test [3]
++ fold 3 : training [1 2 3], test [4]
++ fold 4 : training [1 2 3 4], test [5]
++ fold 5 : training [1 2 3 4 5], test [6]

+### How is a decision tree pruned?

+Pruning is what happens in decision trees when branches that have weak predictive power are removed in order to reduce the complexity of the model and increase the predictive accuracy of a decision tree model.
+Pruning can happen bottom-up and top-down, with approaches such as reduced error pruning and cost complexity pruning.

+Reduced error pruning is perhaps the simplest version: replace each node.
+If it doesn’t decrease predictive accuracy, keep it pruned.
+While simple, this heuristic actually comes pretty close to an approach that would optimize for maximum accuracy.

+### What’s the F1 score?
+How would you use it?

+The F1 score is a measure of a model’s performance.
+It is a weighted average of the precision and recall of a model, with results tending to 1 being the best, and those tending to 0 being the worst.
+You would use it in classification tests where true negatives don’t matter much.

+### Name an example where ensemble techniques might be useful.

+Ensemble techniques use a combination of learning algorithms to optimize better predictive performance.
+They typically reduce overfitting in models and make the model more robust (unlikely to be influenced by small changes in the training data).

+You could list some examples of ensemble methods, from bagging to boosting to a “bucket of models” method and demonstrate how they could increase predictive power.